#1 to learn is Patience

 4. Building Experience:

 - Time Investment: Becoming skilled at photography doesn’t happen overnight.
 It takes years of practice and consistent effort.
-Patience helps in staying motivated and dedicated to the craft over the long term.
+Patience AND persistence helps in staying motivated and dedicated to the craft over the long term.

 - Portfolio Development: Your portfolio will continually evolve and improve overtime.
 Begin early in your journey with selecting 8-15 of you best images from each subject matter that you like to photograph.